 Iran is “doing a very poor, some would say dishonorable, job of allowing oil to pass through the Strait of Hormuz,” the president wrote in a subsequent message.
 “That’s not the deal we have!”

-—Terri Cullen of CNBC, Reuters and the Associated Press contributed to this report
+—Reuters and Associated Press contributed to this report